N4LMC – Lookout Mountain Amateur Radio Community

 Echolink – KM4MPF-R Node 946756, Linked to the 444.700 KB4ACS repeater.
 Provided by the Sequatchie County ACS.

 A brief note: The key to success on the air is described by one word: Courtesy.
 There’s no other way to explain how hundreds of thousands of Amateur Radio Operators can share the same radio frequencies all over the world with minimum interference and conflict.
 If you keep courtesy at the front of your mind you’ll rarely have difficulty on the air.
-An attentive and courteous operator is welcome on our systems!
+An attentive and courteous operator is welcome on our systems, “It’s not the class of license the amateur holds, it’s the class of the amateur who holds the license”!